Skip to main content

 Course summary

-BSc (Hons) Professional Policing has been designed by expert staff with decades of experience in the police force.
-Developed in collaboration with the College of Policing, police forces, and serving officers, this degree offers comprehensive training grounded in real-world policing.
+The BSc (Hons) Professional Policing course design is by expert staff with decades of experience in the police force.
+It was developed in collaboration with the College of Policing, police forces, and serving officers.
+The course offers comprehensive training grounded in real-world policing.

 Some of the topics you’ll study include: